RedisLabs/redislabs-docs/content/rs/security/ldap/_index.md

     Based on the LDAP configuration details, the username is mapped to an LDAP Distinguished Name.

-1. A simple LDAP bind is attempted using the Distinguished Name and the password.
+1. A simple [LDAP bind request](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol#Bind_(authenticate)) is attempted using the Distinguished Name and the password.
 The sign-in fails if the bind fails.

 1. Obtain user’s LDAP group memberships.